Forensic Engineering Investigation

 The word “forensic” is derived from the Latin word forensis, which means “in open court” or “public.”
 Forensic Engineering is defined as the “application of engineering principles to the investigation of failures or other performance problems.”
 In other words, forensic engineering is using professional engineering services to determine the root of accidents like fires and structural weaknesses.
 “Forensics” has become synonymous with forensic science.
 Casalinova Investigations Inc. has certified investigators that specialize in many of the subcategories of forensic engineering.

 Forensic Engineering Careers

 Popular television shows like “CSI,” “SVU,” and “Criminal Minds” have recently brought a lot more attention to forensics and future jobs for those interested in forensic science and engineering.
 As a whole, forensics is a growing field.
-These careers are projected to increase by 31% from 2010-2020.

 Forensic engineers are often confused with forensic scientists, who collect and analyze evidence from crime scenes.
 In a way, the two careers are very similar.
 However, a forensic engineer is more closely aligned with fire investigation.
 These investigators work for forensic companies that specialize in investigations like electrical failure analysis and fire origin and cause.
 These careers require a strong attention to detail and the ability to think critically.
 Advanced communication skills and writing are both important to the field as well.